An author asked me today for advice about finding a book editor or proofreader. This is a big, serious, important question.

 Price can fluctuate widely for book editing

 You can *also* find great editors for much less.
 Experienced authors often pay $.01 or less, because they’ve done the work and found great book editors.
-Unfortunately, that’s a challenge.
+But also because, they probably write cleaner drafts that just need some light tweaks or proofreading.
+Unfortunately, it’s a challenge to vet qualified editors (I’ve hired several people with advanced degrees and great qualifications that just didn’t put in the work to do a good job).

 Editors aren’t usually business owners; they’re freelancers.
 They have to have a website and get traffic or figure out advertising, or compete on freelance marketplaces for “gigs” often while dropping their prices.